notvicent3/latlatlat.lat/README.md

 5. **Extensions & Plugins**:
     - **Concept**: Enhance and expand the core functionalities of the platform.
     - **Technologies**: Python-based plugins to integrate additional tools or services.

+# 📂 LATLATLAT.LAT Directory & Module Structure 📚

+The LATLATLAT.LAT system follows a modular approach, encapsulating distinct responsibilities within dedicated layers and folders.
+This structure promotes maintainability, scalability, and clarity.

+## 📁 Root Directory

+This is where the main application file `lat.py` resides, along with configuration files, and the primary folders for various modules.

+- `lat.py`: The main entry point for the application.
+- `.gitignore`: Specifies which files and directories to ignore in git.
+- `LICENSE`: Contains the licensing information for the project.
+- `README.md`: The markdown file containing detailed information about the project.

+## 📁 `gui/`

+This directory houses the code related to the Graphical User Interface (GUI).

+- **`main_gui.py`**: Contains the primary user interface code.
+Utilizes Tkinter to offer an interactive experience.

+## 📁 `core/`

+Central functionalities and logic reside here.

+- **`labrar.py`**: Manages agent deployment for specific user-indicated purposes.
+- **`sembrar.py`**: Establishes a continuous flow of information between web scraping agents and the database.
+- **`regar.py`**: Processes the data flow using the combined power of the database and TensorFlow.
+- **`cosechar.py`**: Transports processed data to storage.
+- **`transportar.py`**: Handles data transportation logistics.
+- **`procesar.py`**: Processes data and interacts with the AI models.
+- **`productofinal.py`**: Manages the display of final results to the user.

+## 📁 `data/`

+All data handling, management, and persistence functionalities are here.

+- **`almacenar.py`**: Manages the storage of data.
+Interacts with the PostgreSQL database using SQLAlchemy.

+## 📁 `automl/`

+This directory focuses on advanced analytics and automated machine learning.

+- **`auto_analytics.py`**: Integrates scikit-learn and AutoKeras functionalities for data analytics and AutoML.

+## 📁 `plugins/`

+Extendable features and additional functionalities are placed here.
+This folder can host a variety of Python-based plugins that augment the system's basic capabilities.

+## 📁 `config/`

+Contains configuration files and settings, crucial for the system's operation.

+- **`openai_config.py`**: Stores settings related to OpenAI, like API tokens and model preferences.
+- **`db_config.py`**: Configuration settings for database connections and operations.

+## 📁 `assets/`

+Holds static files like images, icons, or other resources necessary for the application's appearance and user experience.

 ## 🚀 Key Features